ctorgalson/deploy-everywhere/README.md

 ## Requirements

-The minimum set of requirements to run the VMs and playbooks in this repository are:
+The minimum requirements to run the VMs and playbooks in this repository are:

 - [Ansible]
 - [Vagrant]